Ice Cream Bean

 Tree maintenance

-We should not need to fertilise the tree very often; however, if the tree is losing leaves and it’s not wintertime, apply an organic potassium fertiliser, like kelp meal.
+- Fertiliser is not required often; however, if the tree is losing leaves and it’s not wintertime, apply an organic potassium fertiliser, like kelp meal.